The WLTP Will Test Cars In More Realistic Situations

 When does the new Worldwide Harmonised Light Vehicle Test Procedure come into force?

-The WLTP itself will then apply to all new car registrations from September next year.
+The WLTP will apply to all new car registrations from September 2018.

 However, EU measures for end-of-series cars allow for a limited number of unsold vehicles in stock that were approved under the old NEDC test to be sold the following year, that is until September 2019.